 Strategies for returning to good standing

 These strategies may be used by either master's or doctoral students to improve academic standing.
 Both require that students first meet with an advisor in the graduate program in which they are enrolled.
-The dean of Graduate Studies can answer student questions about returning to good academic standing but will not resolve them without initial input from the program and the advisor.
 After following one or both of the strategies below, a student on probation could return to good standing.

 - Retaking a course: With advisor approval, a student may retake up to two different courses for a maximum of 7 credit hours to improve grades; a particular course may be retaken no more than once.
 When courses are retaken, the higher grade becomes the official one for the course and the one used to calculate the Roosevelt GPA and academic standing.

-- Excluding a grade: If a low grade is received in an elective course, the advisor may ask the dean of Graduate Studies for exclusion of the grade from the overall Roosevelt GPA.
+- Excluding a grade: If a low grade is received in an elective course, the student may petition to exclude the grade from the overall GPA.
 The advisor will confirm that the course is not required for the degree program and will forward a petition form to officially request exclusion of the course from calculation of the overall GPA.
 (Important: The grade will still appear on the transcript but will not be used in GPA or academic standing calculation.

 Notification of academic standing

-The Office of Graduate Studies notifies students through their official Roosevelt email address when they are placed on probation, continued on probation, suspended, or dismissed.
+Students' graduate programs notify students through their official Roosevelt email address when they are placed on probation, continued on probation, suspended, or dismissed.
 Students who appeal their probationary, suspension, or dismissal status will be notified of the outcome of their appeal by Roosevelt email and any email or postal address students use to send in their appeal.
-Copies are sent to students’ graduate program director or advisor and relevant university offices.
+Copies are sent to the student's graduate advisor and relevant university offices.